The Warfels Story

 business was born.

 Then, in 1993, Elaine and her family moved from Kansas to the Shenandoah Valley.
 Almost immediately, she scoped out the Dayton Farmer's Market as the location she wanted for her new business.
-Mother's Day Weekend 1994 marked the opening of Warfels Sweet Shoppe in Dayton.
+Mother's Day Weekend 1994 marked the opening of Warfels Chocolates in Dayton.

 To this day, fresh, quality chocolates and other sweets are offered in abundance.
-Caramel turtles, chocolate crème truffles, and the famous chocolate pecan toffee remain the three big sellers, but dozens of other homemade candies are made regularly including cocolate-dipped pretzels, chili chocolate, Earl Grey/lavender bars, Shenandoah Midnight bars, nut clusters, barks, and brittles, creamy fudges, salty logs, and a whole line of chocolates without sugar.
+Caramel turtles, chocolate crème truffles, and the famous chocolate pecan toffee remain the three big sellers, but dozens of other homemade candies are made regularly including chocolate-dipped pretzels, chili chocolate, Earl Grey/lavender bars, Shenandoah Midnight bars, nut clusters, barks, and brittles, creamy fudges, salty logs.
 Warfels candies are all made the old-fashioned way: in small batches in Elaine's health-inspected special "chocolate room" in her home.